 Global perspective: The Duke DPT program is committed to offering global health experiences so that students can establish relationships and develop creative practice models in the field.

-Chief, Duke Doctor of Physical Therapy Division
+Interim Chief & Program Director, Duke Doctor of Physical Therapy Program Division

 Vice Chief of Administration and Operations, Duke Doctor of Physical Therapy Division